-There are a total of 4 USN MQ-25 Stingray Competition Aircraft - The Next-Generation USN In-Flight Refueling Platform in the Military Factory.
+There are a total of 4 USN MQ-25 Stingray Competition Aircraft in the Military Factory.
 Entries are listed below in alphanumeric order (1-to-Z).
 Flag images indicative of country of origin and not necessarily the primary operator.

 PROGRAM UPDATE: The United States Navy has selected Boeing as the winner of the MQ-25 Stingray competition.
 A contract covering four vehicles will be issued initially with deliveries of the MQ-25A developmental form to happen in 2020.
 A first-flight will take place in 2021 and service entry is scheduled for the early part of 2024.

 | | |

 .
 Site content ©2003-

 The "Military Factory" name and MilitaryFactory.com logo are registered ® U.S. trademarks protected by all applicable domestic and international intellectual property laws.
 All written content, illustrations, and photography are unique to this website (unless where indicated) and not for reuse/reproduction in any form.
 Material presented throughout this website is for historical and entertainment value only and should not to be construed as usable for hardware restoration, maintenance, or general operation.
 We do not sell any of the items showcased on this site.
 Please direct all other inquiries to militaryfactory AT gmail.com.

 Part of a network of sites that includes , a data-driven property used in ranking the top military powers of the world, and , the World Directory of Modern Military Aircraft.